 Obtained a trial verdict in favor of a property owner in a breach of contract action arising out of the restoration of a landmark; and

-David has handled over 50 unemployment compensation referee hearings and more than 25 appeals before the Pennsylvania Unemployment Compensation Board of Review.
+Handled over 60 unemployment compensation referee hearings and more than 30 appeals before the Pennsylvania Unemployment Compensation Board of Review.

 Labor and Employment Counseling

 David also counsels employers on issues related to employee discipline, termination, workplace harassment, wage and hour compliance, and compliance with federal and state laws like the Fair Labor Standards Act, the FMLA, Title VII, the ADA, the Fair Credit Reporting Act, and numerous other employment laws.
-David provides employee training regarding these laws in both English and Spanish.
-Examples of David’s counseling experience include the following:
+His counseling expertise includes:

 Assisting employers in conducting confidential internal investigations into allegations of workplace sexual harassment, including allegations of same-sex sexual harassment;